ts-pro/vue-eternal-loading/docs/guide/manually-change-states.md

 ---

-Let's set **no-results** state if we got empty response for the first loading.
-For this case we need to use second argument in `load` prop method.
-It's a payload which contains `isFirstLoad` flag.
+To set the **no-results** state if we receive an empty response for the first loading, we can utilize the second argument in the `load` prop method.
+This argument is a payload that contains the `isFirstLoad` flag.
+By checking the value of the `isFirstLoad` flag, we can determine whether it is the first load or subsequent loads.
+In the case of the first load and an empty response, we can manually set the state to **no-results**.

 ```js
 function load({ loaded, noMore, noResults }, { isFirstLoad }) {